 Oy vey!
 Where do I begin?
 I’m a born and bred New Yorker transplanted to small-town Essex.
 I became a teacher by accident.
-I stayed out of stubborn determination (and parenthood).
-I succeeded because I used my painful journey of being a foreigner in an incomprehensible and inflexible social institution to help kids who were or felt different.
+I stayed out of stubborn determination.
+I succeeded because I used my painful journey of being a foreigner to help kids who were or felt different.

 Student N was a casual admission, i.e., mid-year, and came to our secondary school directly into Year 9.
 She seemed happy, socially confident and willing to learn, but was extremely slow to acquire English.
 In the group of students who were all new admissions, she was making the slowest progress out of all of them.

 Oral work before written work – always!
 It is in oral work that language is tried, tested and acquired.
 Students should always work in pairs or groups for building complex answers.
 Read on for 15 more strategies!